TheFrozenFire/sslcheck-pow/README.md

      providers could instead direct that time spent to actually fixing their configurations.
-     Additionally, as indicated in the proposed payload, a service could somehow provide a "fingerprint" of the SSL configuration that the host they scanned was using.
+     Additionally, as indicated in the proposed payload, a service could somehow provide a "fingerprint" of the TLS configuration that the host they scanned was using.
 If the client can verify this fingerprint, they can detect any such forgery.

 * Q: Are the scan services willing to take on this additional load?
   A: Again, maybe.
-If every server in the world that uses SSL started hammering
+If every server in the world that uses TLS started hammering
      them with requests every day, today, they might put a stop to it.
 But, as with all sorts of demand, supply will increase to meet it.
      I would foresee paid services offering audit prioritization cropping up,